eyereasoner/eye/learning/EYE-learning.md

   * **A Bridge Between Symbolic and Generative AI:** It uses the LLM for what it does best—understanding intent and synthesizing code structure—while relying on formal **Logic** for explainability.
 This overcomes the brittleness of pure symbolic systems and the opacity of pure neural networks.

   * **Explainability by Design:** The generated program is explicitly required to explain its reasoning.
-This aligns with the core philosophy of the EYE reasoner, which provides transparent logical derivations instead of just answers.
+This aligns with the core philosophy of the EYE reasoner [^1], which provides transparent logical derivations instead of just answers.
 You don't just know *what* the answer is; you know *why* it's the answer.

   * **Goal-First Engineering:** By starting with a clear business or research goal, the LLM learns a concrete, repeatable procedure to achieve it.
 The resulting program becomes a durable asset—perfect for automation, compliance checks, and reproducible research.